Your Ultimate Guide to Bento Lunch: How To Pack the Perfect Box!

 - Paper or silicone cupcake cups

 So how do you use these materials?
-The idea is to use the cookie cutters to create fun shapes out of your meat and cheeses.
-You can even use these on breads and other food items that can be cut into shapes.
+The idea is to use cookie cutters to create fun shapes out of your meat and cheeses.
+You can even use these on pieces of bread and other food items that can be cut into shapes.
+Spreaders are used to create fun patterns on your bento box, and the cupcake cups can be used as a vessel for dipping sauces.

 Tips for packing a bento box lunch: